zkSync-Community-Hub/zksync-community/get-involved/zk-success.md

    8. Excessive or unnecessary profanity.
    9. Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
    10. Advocating for, or encouraging, any of the above behavior.
-10. **Have Fun and Connect**: Finally, remember that ZK Success and the zkSync community is a place to connect, learn, and enjoy.
+10. **Have Fun and Connect**: Finally, remember that ZK Success and the ZKsync community is a place to connect, learn, and enjoy.
 Participate in a manner that encourages positive interactions and enhances the experiences of all.

 **How to Represent ZK Success**

-1. **Respect Confidentiality**: Members of ZK Success have an important role within the zkSync community, and may be exposed to material that is not intended for distribution.
+1. **Respect Confidentiality**: Members of ZK Success have an important role within the ZKsync community, and may be exposed to material that is not intended for distribution.
 You may openly share and discuss any thought leadership and marketing material intended to be distributed; however, keep confidential any information that has not yet been shared with the public.
-2. **Be Positive**: Act and speak both professionally and accurately in a manner that reflects positively on ZK Success and zkSync community.
+2. **Be Positive**: Act and speak both professionally and accurately in a manner that reflects positively on ZK Success and ZKsync community.
 3. **Accurate Representation**:
    1. In an industry where security is critical, please do not promote any giveaway or contest unless specifically approved by Matter Labs as a member of ZK Success.
-   2. Please properly present your role in ZK Success on LinkedIn, X (formerly Twitter), or other social media channels, as well as at virtual and in-person events, i.e., do not present yourself as an employee of Matter Labs or partner of zkSync, rather ‘member of ZK Success.’
+   2. Please properly present your role in ZK Success on LinkedIn, X (formerly Twitter), or other social media channels, as well as at virtual and in-person events, i.e., do not present yourself as an employee of Matter Labs or partner of ZKsync, rather ‘member of ZK Success.’
-   3. Speak only for yourself when asked for your opinion and make it clear that your personal opinion may differ from that of Matter Labs, ZK Success members, and the zkSync community.
+   3. Speak only for yourself when asked for your opinion and make it clear that your personal opinion may differ from that of Matter Labs, ZK Success members, and the ZKsync community.
 4. **Avoid Conflicts of Interest**: Make sure to avoid conflicts of interest at all cost between your profession and your role as a member of ZK Success.
 While we want you to succeed in your own profession, please refrain from promoting your company, project, or selling your products/services while representing ZK Success.

 **Managing Violations**